 Using SMART goals to structure your PIP will help you create the timeline for completion.
 But you need to set more than just the end date for the plan, which I recommend setting to align with the performance you’re looking to improve.

-In our example, this deadline would need to align with the Project X completion date of April 30.
+In our example above, the deadline of your PIP would need to align with the Project X completion date of April 30.
 However, it’s perfectly reasonable to set a PIP timeline of 90 days, six months, or whatever timeline works for the situation at hand.
 Above all, the timeline needs to be reasonable.

 Step 5: Speak With the Employee & Provide Support